sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/29_Pipes.md

 [Code](https://github.com/exemplar-codes/codevolution-nodejs/commit/85f89e279119f9096eddea4882f445644a58aed5)

 Pipes, by their very nature are chain-able.
-However, only a non-writable stream can be changed.
+However, only a non-writable stream can be chained.
 This is because all parts of a chain should update one by one, and not abruptly (i.e. its like mutating an array while traversing it, not a good idea).
 Here we are using writableStream, so we cannot pipe further.

 To demonstrate piping, let's create a compressed file containing some text.
 [Code](https://github.com/exemplar-codes/codevolution-nodejs/commit/ef9cb9b25dc2ae09e63aedcad4ecbc4afa97fc42)